 Okay, let's go back to limited belief 1:

 'Making money is hard, difficult, horrible, probably very non-spiritual, greedy and awfully common.'

 Come on, be honest.
 How many of you (secretly) feel that way about making money?

 I'm raising my hand.

-I'm watching the Netflix series The Crown and saw Queen Elizabeth and her mother reluctantly open the doors of Buckingham Palace to the Hoi polloi, the riffraff, the Car Salesmen.
+In the Netflix series The Crown Queen Elizabeth and her mother reluctantly open the doors of Buckingham Palace to the Hoi polloi, the riffraff, the Car Salesmen.
 Those commoners who have to work for their money.

-The look of disdain on their faces is the same I used to have when looking at the Super Rich.
+The look of disdain on their faces is the same I used to have when looking at Rich People.